-Applicants must attach the following three documents to their online application:
+Applicants must attach the following documents to their online application:

 A cover letter

-A Statement on Contributions to Equity, Diversity, Inclusion and Belonging (see information and link below)
+A contribution to equity statement (see information and link below)

 About WSU Vancouver

-As one of six campuses in the Washington state University system, WSU Vancouver provides baccalaureate- and graduate-level education to benefit the people, communities, and economy of Southwest Washington.
+WSU Vancouver is located on the homelands of the Cowlitz Indian Tribe and Peoples of the Lower Columbia Valley.
+One of six campuses in the Washington State University system, WSU Vancouver provides baccalaureate- and graduate-level education to benefit the people, communities and economy of Southwest Washington.

-As the only public four-year educational institution in Southwest Washington, WSU Vancouver is dedicated to its land-grant tradition for openness, accessibility, and service to people.
-WSU Vancouver enjoys extraordinary community support and is committed to developing areas of academic and research excellence that fulfill regional needs.
+As the only Tier-1, land-grant and public four-year educational institution in Southwest Washington, WSU Vancouver is committed to accessibility, openness and service to people.
+WSU appreciates extraordinary community support and is dedicated to developing areas of academic and research excellence that fulfill regional needs.

 WASHINGTON STATE UNIVERSITY IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EDUCATOR AND EMPLOYER.
 Members of ethnic minorities, women, special disabled veterans, veterans of the Vietnam-era, recently separated veterans, and other protected veteran, persons of disability and/or persons age 40 and over are encouraged to apply.

 WSU employs only U.S. citizens and lawfully authorized non-U.S. citizens.
 All new employees must show employment eligibility verification as required by the U.S. Citizenship and Immigration Services.